manassharma07/Cube_Suite/README.md

 🔺 Translate cube files
 ∫ Integrate cube files

 The app is powered by the amazing [Cube Toolz](https://github.com/funkymunkycool/Cube-Toolz) Python library under the hood, which does all the heavy lifting computations.
-The cube files are then visualized using the awesome [py3dmol](https://py3dmol.org)! 🤩
+The cube files can also be visualized using the awesome [py3dmol](https://py3dmol.org)! 🤩

 ## Web App